Hippolyte Müller: The creation of the Musée dauphinois (Ethnographic Museum)

 In August 1904, during another conference organised by the Association française pour l'avancement des sciences in Grenoble, Müller put on an exhibition at the Medical School, bringing together archaeological finds from more than 50 collectors.
 He also added what he called "the beginnings of an alpine ethnographic museum […] including objects made from wood, iron and copper, gathered from our mountains and so the collection, however incomplete it may be, will allow us to establish a future local museum, that would serve as a great lesson on the art, traditions and customs of our mountain-dwelling ancestors".
 That same year, and with the agreement of the Town Council of Grenoble, he started to assemble his collection in the chapel of Sainte-Marie d'en-Bas.
 With his collection of objects relating to mountain life, which were slowly disappearing as a result of industrialisation, as well as donations, Müller began preparations to open an ethnographic museum in Grenoble.
 He carefully studied these items, their date and typology.
 He also talked about his work at meetings, conferences and congresses and published various articles.

-On the 14th of December 1906, the advisory commission charged with the creation of an ethnographic museum in Grenoble, elected Müller as its first curator.
+On 14 December 1906, the advisory commission charged with the creation of an ethnographic museum in Grenoble, elected Müller as its first curator.
 In December 1918, he was admitted into the Académie Delphinale.
 He collaborated many times with the Ardechois archaeologist Jos Jullien de Joyeuse.